reasonml-old/index/README.md

 - [BuckleScript API](https://bloomberg.github.io/bucklescript/api/index.html)

-## Contriubute
+## Contribute
 Have you written a binding or library that's not listed here?
 Or come across one?
-Or found a mistake, however unlikely that would be?
+Or found a mistake, however unlikely that might be?
 Then just submit a PR!
 It'll be very appreciated and probably even accepted!